 Shaving is most often a daily routine—but are you doing it correctly?
-Nomad Barber expert and founder Miguel Gutierrez breaks it down for you in the following article, step by step.
+Nomad Barber expert and founder Miguel Gutierrez breaks it down for you, step by step.
 “Men are constantly suffering in their lives through bad shaving,” he writes.
 “Taking that little bit of time for yourself will allow a much more clean and comfortable shave.”
-Here’s his professional advice.
+Read on for his professional advice.

-When prepping the skin, you want to first gently cleanse any dirt from it.
+When prepping the skin, you want to first gently get rid of any dirt you may have accumulated from the day or night.
 Wash your face with warm water several times and apply a light coating of your favourite cleanser.
-This will not only warm the face, but also clean it too.

-Though not always necessary, a light scrub/exfoliator can really help clean the face that little bit more.
-This removes any dead/dry skin and really lifts those whiskers off your face.
+Though not always necessary, a light scrub/exfoliator can really give your face an extra boost.
+This removes any dead/dry skin and really lifts your whiskers off your face.
 Wet your hands and add some product to them.
-Gently work this into your skin using circular motions, covering the whole face—not just the area you’re going to be shaving.
-Then rinse thoroughly.
-This will allow your whole face to feel fresh and clean to start/end your day.
+Gently work this into your skin using circular motions, covering the whole face— not just the area you’re going to be shaving.
+Next, rinse thoroughly.
+This will allow your whole face to feel fresh and clean to start (or end) your day.

-Now it’s time to prepare your face.
-If you use a brush and bowl, lather some shaving cream up nice and fluffy and work the thick lather in circular motions all around the beard area.
+It’s time to prepare your face.
+If you use a brush and bowl, lather up some shaving cream until it's nice and fluffy, and work the thick foam in circular motions all around the beard area.
 If you don’t have a brush, you’ll want to use a shave gel/foaming gel and apply it with your fingers in a circular motion.
-The circular motions really lift all the hairs off your face, so the razor has very little work to do.
+The circular motions gives your hairs an extra lift off your face, so the razor has very little work to do.

-Tip: Always study the direction of hair growth on your face beforehand; this is essential for a proper shave.
+Tip: Study the direction of hair growth on your face beforehand; this is essential for a proper shave.

 Whatever razor you’re using, you’ll want to shave with the direction of the hair growth.
 If it feels like it’s pulling or uncomfortable, you’re probably shaving the wrong way.
 Start this first pass on the face with the grain, and don’t worry too much about getting every single bit perfectly.
 Start on one side, then the other, and then cover the middle area around the chin and lips.
 Most often, the neck area changes direction the most.
 Make a point of always going with the grain for a really comfortable shave.
 Shaving consistently against the grain for years can cause ingrown hairs, scarring and general discomfort.